 Please refer to the question above, "We’re not an investment firm, do we need to worry about whether these new rules will be applied to us?" which explains the position for CPMIs at the current time of writing.

 This depends on whether you are an SNI firm or non-SNI.
 The difference is explained in the answer to the "I’m an investment firm but only a small one, and our activities are very low risk, will I be excluded from the most onerous parts of the regime?" question above.

 If you are non-SNI, your initial capital requirement will be the higher of the fixed overhead requirement (FOR), the permanent minimum requirement (PMR) and the K factor requirement (KFR).
 If you are SNI, then your capital requirements will be the higher of the FOR and the PMR.

 - The PMR is basically the initial capital as described above.

 - The KFR is entirely new and is a new way of calculating the potential for harm in a firm (including its risk to clients and the market).
 Please refer to the "People are talking about the “K factors”.
 What are these?" question below.

 Although theoretically the KFRs don’t apply to SNI firms.
 In reality, SNIs will need to assess their firm against these metrics to ensure that they remain an SNI.
 This is because the K factor tests are in practice relevant to the thresholds for remaining an SNI.

 The above explains the calculation for what is known as “Pillar 1” capital.
-Firms which are not SNI firms will also have to perform an additional Pillar 2 assessment and this may require them to hold additional capital.
+Firms will also have to perform an additional Pillar 2 assessment and this may require them to hold additional capital.
 Please refer to the "My firm has to prepare an ICAAP (Internal Capital Adequacy Assessment Process).
 Is that being scrapped now?" question below.